 In addition, the board conducts continuing education training for Magisterial District Judges, Senior Magisterial District Judges, Arraignment Court Magistrates and for those individuals who wish to maintain a current certification in one or more of these areas.
 It also conducts a one-week practicum, or orientation course, for newly elected or appointed Magisterial District Judges.

-Honorable Richard G. King, Vice Chairperson and Secretary
+Honorable Richard G. King, Chairperson

 Honorable Fred B. Miller